mdn/content/files/en-us/web/javascript/reference/global_objects/array/reduce/index.md

 The first time that the callback is run there is no "return value of the previous calculation".
 If supplied, an initial value may be used in its place.
-Otherwise array element 0 is used as the initial value and iteration starts from the next element (index 1 instead of index 0).
+Otherwise the array element at index 0 is used as the initial value and iteration starts from the next element (index 1 instead of index 0).

 Perhaps the easiest-to-understand case for `reduce()` is to return the sum of all the elements in an array: